-15.1.
-The placement of a pupil in a given set is determined by a number of factors:
+- The placement of a pupil in a given set is determined by a number of factors:

-- 15.1.1. ability to understand concepts.
+- ability to understand concepts.

-- 15.1.2. ability to develop skills.
+- ability to develop skills.

-- 15.1.3. ability to apply learning.
+- ability to apply learning.

-- 15.1.4. progress being made.
+- progress being made.

-- 15.1.5. teacher assessment.
+- teacher assessment.

-- 15.1.6. underlying CATs scores.
+- underlying CATs scores.

-- 15.1.7. summative assessment results.
+- o summative assessment results.

-- 15.1.8. ability to cope with the pace of delivery.
+- o ability to cope with the pace of delivery.

-- 15.1.9.
-Confidence.
+- o confidence.

-- 15.1.10. learning support needs.
+- learning support needs.

-- 15.1.11. need for additional adult support.
+- o need for additional adult support.

-- 15.1.12. social factors.
+- social factors.

-- 15.2.
-A large range of factors are taken into account when placing pupils in sets.
+- A large range of factors are taken into account when placing pupils in sets.
 For some pupils, it is very clear-cut as to which set, they would best be placed in in order to thrive.
 For others, the decision is more marginal.

-- 15.3.
-Some pupils are better placed at the top of a lower set where they feel successful, rather than feeling that they are struggling at the bottom of a higher set.
+- Some pupils are better placed at the top of a lower set where they feel successful, rather than feeling that they are struggling at the bottom of a higher set.

-- 15.4.
-Within each set, pupil needs are further met through differentiation.
+- Within each set, pupil needs are further met through differentiation.

-- 15.5.
-Pupils are placed in provisional sets each September.
+- Pupils are placed in provisional sets each September.
 The placement of pupils in a given set is under regular review by class teachers and HoDs.

-- 15.6.
-Adjustments may be made to these sets at four points in the school year:

-- 15.6.1. before the Michaelmas half-term.

-- 15.6.2. at the end of each term, following monitoring of the progress made by each child throughout that term and taking into account the factors listed above.

-- 15.7.
-Movement of a pupil from one set to another may only occur following review of progress with the relevant staff and in consultation with the Director of Curriculum.

-- 15.8.
-Once a decision has been made, this information may be communicated to parents.
+- Once a decision has been made, this information may be communicated to parents.
 Where a child is to be moved down a set, the parents should have been made aware of the possibility of this happening some time in advance, so that such a decision never comes as a surprise.
 They should also be informed of any decision to move a child down a set before the child is told.

+- The setting structure varies annually, being determined by the needs, range of ability and numbers of pupils in a given year group.